3035689025/ENGG1340_COMP2113_Group-project/README.md

 ##### 6) Hero’s journey
 Prerequisites:
-a) Encounter “invitation from assassin” (x approved alien spies entries)
+a) Encounter “invitation from assassin” (x approved alien spies entries),
 b) Disapproved all 3 (tbd) Earth officials to Earth

 Events:
 All 3 officials were ambushed in space by assassins Ruling party was overthrown
 Rebellion was a success
-Became a hero
+You were celebrated as a hero.

 #### Basic game rules: